WP Engine Review

 However, I do not recommend WP Engine to everyone.

 For example – if you do not intend to run your site in WordPress, then there’s no point for you to be here.

-Or, if you are new and just started, I would suggest you to go with conventional shared hosting services like InMotion or Interserver or eHost.
+Or, if you are new and just started, I would suggest you to go with conventional shared hosting services like InMotion Hosting, A2 Hosting, or Interserver.
 I believe you’ll thank me for the much cheaper option.

-Or, if you need to host multiple low traffic sites (which do not need so much server resources), then WP Engine would be too costly for you.
+Or, if you need to host multiple low traffic sites, which do not need so much server resources; then WP Engine is definitely an overkill.